tresoldi/dafsa/README.md

 ## Roadmap

+Version 0.3:

-    - Added support for non-character tokens
+  - Add support for non-character tokens, allowing to use any Python iterable as long as its elements are hasheable
-    - Add support for tokens/ngrams, instead of only using characters
-    - return `networkx` graph
+  - Start integration with `networkx`, including:
+    - Exporting DAFSA in standard network formats
+    - Computation of shortest or *k*-shortest paths, along with cumulative edge and/or node weights
+  - Preliminary generation of minimal regular expressions matching the contents of a DAFSA
-    - allow to join attributes in single paths; allow to RE export
+  - Allow to join attributes in single sub-paths
+  - Allow to replace final nodes with edges to ``end-of-sequence`` nodes (possibly as a default)

+Version 0.4:
-    - Work on various options for nicer graphviz output (colors, widths, etc.)
+  - Work on options for nicer graphviz output (colors, widths, etc.)
-    - Decided how (and if) properly implement `.__gt__()` for nodes
+  - Decide how (and if) to properly implement a `.__gt__()` method for the nodes, both before and after the final minimization

-    - Allow to replace final nodes with edges to end node
-    - colors and not weight to graphviz output (optional)
+Before 1.0:
+  - Add code for Daciuk's packages in an extra directory, along with notes on license

 ## Alternatives